rust-lang/blog.rust-lang.org/content/inside-rust/call-for-testing-hint-mostly-unused.md

 ## How do I help?

-We'd love for you to test out this feature on the latest Rust nightly compiler[^nightly].
+We'd love for you to test out this feature on the latest nightly Rust and Cargo (2025-07-16 or newer)[^nightly].

 [^nightly]: Make sure to run `rustup update nightly` (or however you manage your Rust releases).